thudugala/Plugin.VoiceToText/README.md

 - Need Xamarin.Forms version 3 or above
 - `Plugin.VoiceToText` Available on NuGet: https://www.nuget.org/packages/Plugin.VoiceToText
-- Install into your android projects , and any .NET Standard 2.0 projects required for your app.
+- Install into your platform-specific projects (iOS/Android), and any .NET Standard 2.0 projects required for your app.

 ## Platform Support